PGA-dev/pgaguitar_pp/README.md

 - gitlab for local git editing
 - GitHub repositories

-## Layout (prospective - this was the original from BS)
+## Layout
 - Home Page
-- General Guide Page
+- General Guide About Page
-- About the Guide
+- About the Guide Author (About Page)
 - Contact Page
-- Initially all data will be in the form of an array, then will draw from DB
-- Guitar Source Data list feeds from an array that is a conjuction of the following:
+- Directory Page for Guides:
+    - Basic Guides are:
+        - Guitar Brands
+        - Guitar Body
+        - Guitar Necks
+        - Guitar Strings
-    - Guitar Array
+        - Guitar Bridges
-    - Multiscale Guitar array
+        - Guitar Pickups
-    - Bass Array
+        - Guitar Frets
-    - Multi bass array
-- Guitar Page
+        - Guitar Electronics
-- Bass Page
+        - Guitar Picks
-- Multiscale Guitar page
+- Guide Site References page
-- Guitar details array that will sort based upon instrument id
 - Site Map
+- Currently Data is in JSON format, and being fetched from a JSON server -- eventually will be a Mongo List, or a PostGres DB
 ## Market Survey & Research

 While current websites by manufacturers give specifications on each guitar model, often you must look to a maintenance spec sheet, retail outlet marketing, and potentially online reviews...who many times must contact the company for their info...in order to get detailed, and accurate, information on a particular instrument.
 Most consumers rely on a single point of contact with the company, often provided by a retail outlet; this can be useful, but not often fully relevant, detailed, or understandable.